Vanshika3003/blazeclan_training/readme.md

             - Files
             - Device Sensors
 - CSS and CSS Frameworks
+    - Understanding CSS as a Concept
+    - Using and Applying CSS on HTML Elements Statically and Dynamically
+        - Applying Styles to TAG
+            - Browser internally invokes 'document.getElementsByTagName("tag")' and applies styles to all matching tags
+                - This is known as 'TAG-SELECTOR'
+        - Applying Styles to HTML elements based on its 'id'
+            - Browser internally invokes 'document.getElementById("id")'   and applies style to it
+                - This is known as 'id selector'
+                    - #{id}
+        - Define a Style class and apply it to 'class' attribute of HTML elements
+            - .{CLASS-NAME}{..define styles...}
+            - This is known as 'class selector'
 - ES 6 aka Modern JavaScript
 - Server-Side App Development using Node.js
 - Front-End Interactive UI apps using React.js